X4/.X4/modules/python/README.md

 Local Python Installation
 -------------------------

-[pyenv][4] builds and installs multiple Python versions locally in the home directory.
+[pythonz][4] builds and installs multiple Python versions locally in the home directory.

-This module prepends the pyenv directory to the path variable to enable the execution of `pyenv`.
+This module prepends the pythonz directory to the path variable to enable the execution of `pythonz`.

 ### Usage

-Install Python versions with `pyenv install` into *~/.pyenv/versions*.
+Install Python versions with `pythonz install` into *~/.pythonz/pythons*.

 Local Package Installation
 --------------------------